 - Approach IT initiatives as a partnership between DoIT and individual departments.

-- Continue to develop new online services for constituents to conduct business with the City 24/7 including implementation of an Electronic Billing Presentment and Payment Portal;
+- Continue to develop and enhance new online services for constituents to conduct business with the City 24/7 including implementation of an Electronic Billing Presentment and Payment Portal;

 - Expand Public WiFi service to targeted areas throughout the community including development of a schedule and plan for eighteen parks and park facilities funded by a HUD grant;

-- Enhance the City website with additional ADA compliance features;
+- Continue to enhance the City website with additional ADA compliance features;

 - Continue enhancements to cybersecurity training programs for city staff and expansion of security programs, policies and procedures to ensure City systems and data are protected;